Shyp/generate-tls-cert/README.md

 ## Usage

-Running `go run generate.go` will give you nine files.
+Running `generate-tls-cert` will give you nine files.
 Three of them are the most important:

 - `root.pem`: The public key of the root CA. Add this as a CA in clients to